 Growing up in Edmonton, Adam graduated from NAIT’s Radio and Television Arts program and quickly moved to CTV Edmonton as an intern in the sports department.

 Adam got his first job in the industry at Saskatoon Media Group where he spent the next four years as a news reporter and anchor at CJWW.
-During his time at Saskatchewan’s most listened to radio station, he covered everything from city council and provincial politics, to agricultural news and court cases.
-He joined the team at 630 CHED and Global News Radio 880 Edmonton in December 2017.
+During his time at Saskatchewan’s most listened to radio station, he covered everything from city council and provincial politics to agricultural news and court cases.

-When he’s not on the air, Adam enjoys spending time with friends and family, or taking a bike along Edmonton’s beautiful river valley.
+When he’s not on the air, Adam enjoys cheering on the Saskatchewan Rush and talking a walk down Saskatoon’s river valley.